 Material Specs & Technical Notes

-Basalt – dense, volcanic stone known for exceptional durability.
+- Material Type - Basalt – dense, volcanic stone known for exceptional durability.

-Warm tan and golden beige base tones
+- Color & Texture - Warm tan and golden beige base tones

-Sandy-brown shading with subtle gray mineral veining
+- Sandy-brown shading with subtle gray mineral veining

-Rugged quarry surface with angular fractured faces
+- Rugged quarry surface with angular fractured faces

-Natural texture ideal for Wine Country landscapes
+- Natural texture ideal for Wine Country landscapes

 Available Boulder Sizes

-18–36" Boulders (~100–800 lbs each)
+- 18–36" Boulders (~100–1,000 lbs. each)

-½-Ton Boulders (~1,000–1,800 lbs each)
+- ½-Ton Boulders (~500–1,600 lbs. each)

-1-Ton Boulders (~1,800–3,000 lbs each)
+- 1-Ton Boulders (~1,800–3,000 lbs. each)

-2-Ton Boulders (~3,000–5,000 lbs each)
+- 2-Ton Boulders (~2,500–5,000 lbs. each)

 Strength & Durability

-Very high density and compressive strength
+- Very high density and compressive strength

-Weather-resistant and long-lasting
+- Weather-resistant and long-lasting

-Suitable for load-bearing installations
+- Suitable for load-bearing installations

-Performs well in freeze-thaw environments
+- Performs well in freeze-thaw environments

 Installation Notes

-Requires machinery for placement (skid-steer, mini-excavator, forklift)
+- Requires machinery for placement (skid-steer, mini-excavator, forklift)

-For retaining walls: embed 20–30% of boulder height
+- For retaining walls: embed 20–30% of boulder height

-Use compacted base layer and drainage gravel behind structural boulders
+- Use compacted base layer and drainage gravel behind structural boulders

-Interlock stones for maximum stability
+- Interlock stones for maximum stability

 Delivery Information